Shabbir Ali Qureshi: Political career

 Following his successful election, he announced to joined Pakistan Tehreek-e-Insaf (PTI) in August 2018.

 On 11 September 2018, he was inducted into the federal cabinet of Prime Minister Imran Khan.
 On 4 October 2018, he was appointed as Minister of State for Housing and Works.

+He was elected to the National Assembly from NA-179 Kot Addu-I as a PTI-endorsed independent candidate in the 2024 Pakistani general election.
+He received 104,329 votes and defeated Malik Ghulam Qasim Hanjra, a candidate of Pakistan Muslim League (N) (PML(N)).